anhsirk0/fetch-master-6000/README.md

 **-g** or **--gap** Spaces between info and info_value
 **-l** or **--length** Length of the board (should be greater than 14)

+> option can be of single character or more
+> for ex: -help can be used via -h -he -hel -help as long as it avoids ambiguity
+> for ex: -d is ambiguous (-dogbert , -de) so atleast 2 characters should be specified
 ### Available colors
 black  red  green  yellow  blue  magenta  cyan  white